bartificer/programming-by-stealth/docs/pbs99.md

 1. The [is.js](https://is.js.org) type-checking library.
 2. The [numeral.js](http://numeraljs.com) number formatting library.
 3. My open-source [humanJoin.js](https://github.com/bbusschots/human-join#readme) array-joining library.

+Finally, note that the `Denomination` and `MonetaryAmount` classes are completely un-changed from their implementation in the previous instalment, so we will be entirely focusing our attention on the three currency classes.

 ### Implementing Inheritance — The Design of the 3 Currency Classes